mysqludf/lib_mysqludf_stomp/README.md

-lib_mysqludf_stomp - a library to send STOMP messages Copyright 2005 LogicBlaze Inc.
+lib_mysqludf_stomp - a library to send STOMP messages

+Copyright 2005 LogicBlaze Inc.

 Copyright (C) 2011 Dmitry Demianov aka barlone

-this library use part of libstomp code web of STOMP project: http://stomp.codehaus.org/
+this library use part of libstomp code

+web of STOMP project: http://stomp.codehaus.org

 email: barlone@yandex.ru

-# Installing on Ubuntu.
+# Instructions for Ubuntu

-### Requirements
+### Install Dependencies
 In order do compile the plugin, you need to install Apache Portable Runtime (APR) and MySQL client development packages.

-sudo apt-get install libapr1 libapr1-dev libmysqlclient-dev
+`sudo apt-get install libapr1 libapr1-dev libmysqlclient-dev`

-### Install
+### Compile & Install
 To install the UDF, just run the provided install script which will compile and install the library.
 The MySQL root password will be requested for installing.

-sudo ./install.sh
+`sudo ./install.sh`

 #### If you get errors of missing libraries, edit the Makefile and make sure the paths are correct for your system.